Salus

 - Check location: Ensure the thermostat is not near a window, external door, or above a radiator or pipe chase.
 Relocate if necessary.

-- Adjust calibration: In the installer menu, adjust the temperature offset (e.g. +/−3°C) to match the reference thermometer, within the allowed range.
+- Adjust calibration: In the installer menu, adjust the temperature offset (e.g., +/−3°C) to match the reference thermometer, within the allowed range.

 - Inspect for drafts: Remove the thermostat and check for cold air coming through the cable hole.
-Seal the hole with non-hardening putty to prevent drafts affecting the sensor.
+Seal the hole with non-hardening putty to prevent drafts from affecting the sensor.

 Advertisements